LaiaMartinezMotis/Available-Licenses-Research/README.md

 ##### How long can you protect your trade mark for?

-In most countries, trade mark protection lasts 10 years, starting from the date of your trade mark application.
-You can then renew your trade mark protection for 10 years each time, for as long as you like.
-When you own a trade mark, you can sell it to someone else or give them permission to use it through a trade mark licensing agreement.
+In most countries, trade mark protection lasts 10 years, starting from the date of your trademark application.
+You can then renew your trademark protection for 10 years each time, for as long as you like.
+When you own a trademark, you can sell it to someone else or give them permission to use it through a trademark licensing agreement.

 ##### How you register a trade mark?

-* If you only trade in one EU country, you will only need protection in that country.
-In this case, you can register a trade mark at national level.
-Contact your national office.

-* If you only trade in Belgium, the Netherlands or Luxemburg, you should register your trade mark at the Benelux Office for Intellectual Property (BOIP).
-This gives you protection in these three countries.

 * If you need protection in all EU countries, you should register your trademark with the European Union Intellectual Property Rights Office (EUIPO).
-For more details on trade marks in the EU, check the trade mark page of the EUIPO.
+For more details on trade marks in the EU, check the trademark page of the EUIPO.

-* For international protection, in particular if you trade outside the EU, you can register your trade mark with the World Intellectual Property Organisation (WIPO).
+* For international protection, in particular if you trade outside the EU, you can register your trademark with the World Intellectual Property Organization (WIPO).

 ##### Patents
-A patent protects new inventions and covers how things work, what they do, how they do it, what they are made of and how are they made, A patent gives you the ability to take legal action to try to stop others from copying, manufacturing, selling adn imporing your invention without your permissions.
+A patent protects new inventions and covers how things work, what they do, how they do it, what they are made of and how are they made, A patent gives you the ability to take legal action to try to stop others from copying, manufacturing, selling and importing your invention without your permissions.

 Registering a patent gives you exclusive rights over your invention for a limited period, normally 20 years.
 Other people cannot make, use, offer for sale, sell or import a product or a process based on your patented invention.
 You can give someone else temporary permission to use the invention through a patent license agreement or sell the patent to someone else.
 You cannot renew a patent after it expires.